- What are Lectins by Dr. Gundry?

 What are the Health concerns about Lectins?

-Most health concerns about lectins centre around the way they affect different types of cells and tissues in the body.
+Most health concerns about lectins center around the way they affect different types of cells and tissues in the body.

 According to some reports, they can cause damage by binding to cells in the GI tract and disrupting their function.

-A healthy digestive tract helps proper nutrient assimilation and improves your absorption of vitamins and minerals, which ultimately boosts your immunity.
+A healthy digestive tract promotes proper nutrient absorption and increases vitamin and mineral absorption, which boosts immunity.
 This diet can also protect you from certain diseases.